Laugharne/pow_pos_poh/fr/README.md

     }

     fn get_state(&self) {
-        // Perform additional checks on the current state.
+        // Must perform additional checks on the current state.
         // e.g., matching the output with a predefined target or criteria.
         // Publish the hash, count, and other relevant data. println!("Hash: {}, Count: {}", self.hash, self.count);